-Thomas Levenson is a professor at MIT and head of its science writing program.
-He is the author of several books, including Einstein in Berlin and Newton and the Counterfeiter: The Unknown Detective Career of the World’s Greatest Scientist.
-He… More about Thomas Levenson
+Thomas Levenson is a professor of science writing at MIT.
+He is the author of several books, including The Hunt for Vulcan, Einstein in Berlin, and Newton and the Counterfeiter: The Unknown Detective Career of the World’s Greatest Scientist.
+He has also made ten… More about Thomas Levenson